- Many companies are training employees to work collaboratively with AI

 AT&T recently announced a $1 billion investment to retrain half of its 280,000‑person workforce in digital skills.
 The move is as much a necessity as a choice.
 As cable and fiber optics give way to cloud‑based and 5G data migration, the company needs more highly skilled workers to navigate the transition.

-Amazon is taking a different tack by underwriting the costs of re‑skilling workers likely to be displaced by its massive investment in automation.
+Amazon is taking a different tack by underwriting the costs of digital upskilling for workers likely to be displaced by its massive investment in automation.
 The company began introducing robot workers in its warehouses in 2014 and today employs more than 100,000 of them.

 Amazon’s new Career Choice program offers hourly warehouse workers up to $12,000 a year for four years to earn certifications and degrees in four fields that Amazon expects to see high job demand in the future: IT and computer science, transportation and supply chain logistics, mechanical and skilled trades (such as airplane mechanics), and healthcare.